AororiseSS/MelodyHairSolver/README.md

     Detects if you're inside the harp GUI and does not trigger outside of it

-Does all songs to 100% including Godly Imagination and La Vie En Rose
+Does all Melody's songs to 100% including Godly Imagination and La Vie En Rose for the extra intelligence.

 [Melody]: https://wiki.hypixel.net/Melody